 Prof. dr. Paul Van de Heyning

-First of all, we are very relieved and excited that the surgery went well, and that the patient has a cochlear implantation with full insertion of all electrodes, and that the patient had not at any disadvantage of being the first patient in this type of high-tech complicated surgery.
+First of all, we are very relieved and excited that the surgery went well, and that the patient has a cochlear implantation with full insertion of all electrodes, and that the patient had not had any disadvantage of being the first patient in this type of high-tech complicated surgery.

 It was a milestone.
 I feel very pleased with the fact that we could achieve these results, but to be honest, before the surgery I was quite confident that the surgery would go well.
 I was quite confident with the amount of preparation, careful preparation, the amount of energy of the whole team, the preparation of the year, the preparation of the last months, and over the last weeks.